 Data will be collected as part of the creation, management and use of smart technologies in smart places.
 This may include environmental data, operational data, and usage data.
 The analysis of these types of data can help generate insights to better manage the places and provide additional and better services to customers.
 It is recommended that personal information is not collected (unless necessary).
 Best practice considerations for smart places practitioners when collecting data include:

 - Minimising the personal information collected.
 Only collect what is needed, and do not collect personal information if the project does not require it.
 Avoid collecting fine-grain data that identifies specific detail like a residential address.
-Instead collect low grain data, like a suburb or postcode. - Consider carefully whether any personal information could be inadvertently collected and if so, ensure compliance with the privacy laws or consider alternative solutions. - Consider how government information that is collected can be proactively disclosed to citizens through project design.
+Instead, collect low grain data like a suburb or postcode. - Consider carefully whether any personal information could be inadvertently collected and, if so, ensure compliance with the privacy laws or consider alternative solutions.